-Clean cord ties
+Clean cord ties to tie the umbilical cord.

-Gauze
+Gauze to wipe clear the newborn baby's eyes, and to clean the mother's perineum prior to giving birth.

-to wipe clear the newborn baby's eyes, and to clean the mother's perineum prior to giving birth to wash the birth attendant's hands and the mother's perineum
+Soap to wash the birth attendant's hands and the mother's perineum.